Koko-66/Translate_it/README.md

 <!-- ### Performance Testing -->

 ### Bugs and Fixes
-1. During the development of the word_counter module noticed that pasting text that includes new line causes shell to mistake the new line text as a command rather than part of text.
+1. In word_counter module copy/pasting text that contains new line causes shell to interpret the new line text as a new command rather than part of text, breatking the program.
-__FIXED__ Used method that creates a list with text that is appended to it by line and then converted to string using join() method.
+__FIXED__ Used method that creates a list to which pasted text is appended line by line, and then converted to a string using join() method.
 Solution found on [Stackoverflow](https://stackoverflow.com/questions/34889012/how-to-paste-multiple-lines-of-text-into-python-input).
+This also allows the user to input mutliple texts.
 2. word_counter module runs input request before printing instructions, even if this function is called later.
 Same happens when imported module to the main run.py file, even though no function is called in the module.
 __FIXED__ Removed @split_text decorator and used the function with get_user_input as an argument instead.
+3.

 ### Unfixed Bugs